 Having worked in the startups, I believe knowledge of SQL is a huge advantage for PMs.
-You don’t have to be dependent on a developer for extracting data, save the time involved in coordination, and reduce the pressure on the developers 🙂 Trust me developers are mostly over-burdened in startups.
+You don’t have to be dependent on a developer for extracting data.
+It saves time involved in coordination and reduces the pressure on the developers 🙂 It is a truth universally acknowledged, that developers whether in startup or big tech such as Google, are always over-burdened.

 Let’s start learning SQL.

 There are many databases that understand SQL, such as MySQL, PostgreSQL, MS SQL, Oracle and SQLite.
-Each of these databases can be read or queried using the SQL programming language.
+Each of these databases can be read or queried using the SQL (Structured Query Language) programming language.
+SQL is a declarative language, which is easier to use as it simply focus on what must be retrieved and do so quickly.

 Besides minor differences in a few areas of SQL language used in these databases, SQL is almost same across all of these databases.